certified translator

 Get recommendations

 Certified translators need at least two letters of recommendation.
-You can get them from people in your field, but they should ideally be people who are familiar with your work.
+You can get them from people in your field, but they should ideally be familiar with your work.

-Remember that it’s not only important to translate into one language; you also want someone who can attest that you are skilled in translating from one language into another.
+Remember that translating into one language is important; you also want someone who can attest that you are skilled in translating from one language into another.

 This will make it easier for organizations that hire translators to find the right person for the job.